MediaComem/comem-travel-log-ionic-setup/README.md

 As you can see, we propose to use a tab view with 3 screens, and an additional 4th screen accessible from the trip list:

-* The new trip tab.
+* The create trip tab.
 * The places map tab.
 * The trip list tab.
   * A trip details page.